This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 pounds fresh green beans, rinsed and ends snapped
+• 2 pounds fresh green beans, rinsed, ends snapped, and dried

 Instructions

-• Bring to a boil, cover with lid, and then turn down to medium to medium low (simmer) and cook for 1 to 2 hours.
+• Cook Green Beans: Bring to a boil, cover, and reduce heat to medium-low.
+Simmer for 1 to 2 hours.

-• Serve with crumbled bacon on top if desired.
+• Serve with crumbled bacon on top, if you like!

 Notes